A lot of video editors usually like to have both in their equipment: headphones and speakers for video editing.

 Can You Use Gaming Speakers for Video Editing?

-The definitive answer to that would be yes and no. It depends on your level, experience and the video itself.
+The definite answer is both yes and no. It is determined by your skill level, experience, and the video itself.

-With most of the gaming speakers, you will hear a different sound vital for you to successfully complete a professional-grade video blog with excellent audio quality performance.
+Most gaming speakers will provide a distinct sound that is necessary for you to properly accomplish a professional-grade video blog with superb audio quality performance.

-Gaming speakers produced sounds or play the sound we love and wanted to hear.
-Most gamers love to have a truly immersive listening experience as they compete on their game platform.
+Gaming speakers made sounds or played music we liked and wanted to hear.
+Most gamers want to compete on their game platform while listening to music that is very engaging.

 Take note that audio is absolutely one of the “definitive criteria” that can make or break your entire video project in video content creation.